Infants and Late or Not Crawling

 baby smiling and holding a teddy bear

-Many infants are sleeping on their backs because of SIDS, and as a result, are more likely, over time, to get fussy or not like being placed on their tummies when they are out of the bassinet, crib, or of their mattress.
+"What to do about late crawlers?"
+I get asked this question (about infants and late crawling) more than a few times!
+It is good to encourage at least ten minutes of tummy time several sessions a day by placing your infant on her tummy.
+Many infants are sleeping on their backs because of SIDS, and as a result, are more likely, over time, to get fussy or not like being placed on their tummies when they are out of the bassinet, crib, or mattress.

 While your infant is on his tummy, try to entice movement with various baby-safe objects placed in his line of vision.
 Perhaps add some musical objects because you might not be aware of any visual issues with your infant, and may want to get his eyes checked out.

 My son got his vision checked as young as five months and started wearing glasses at six months!
 But that was more predictable due to his Down syndrome.
-Usually, the issues with eye-crossing, etc., clear up by five or six months... but there are other issues that might not come up until much later, like having no depth perception--which my son also has or doesn't have; and this was an issue for him in his development.
+Usually, the issues with eye-crossing, etc., clear up by five or six months... but other issues might not come up until much later, like having no depth perception--which my son also has or doesn't have; and this was an issue for him in his development.

 Back to crawling: try musical objects to entice your infant to crawl and move across the floor, in case eyesight is an issue, but also there is an attraction to new sounds in infants!